Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ## 🙋 FAQ

 **Q: Do I need to understand camera terminology?**
 A: No!
 Just fill out the form.
-The AI handles all technical details.
+The AI handles all technical details including camera physics and sound design.

 **Q: Can I use this for vertical videos (TikTok)?**
 A: Yes!
 Set ASPECT RATIO to 9:16.